-MANAGEMENT REPORT Company and Group profile Risk, opportunity and forecast report Declaration of corporate governance Economic report ICS and RMS Remuneration report Subsequent events Disclosures required Dependent company report
+MANAGEMENT REPORT - INANCIAL STATEMENTS - WISCELLANEOUS Company and Group profile Risk, opportunity and forecast report Declaration of corporate governance Remuneration report Dependent company report Economic report ICS and RMS Subsequent events Disclosures required

 To this end, all important information, such as press releases, ad-hoc announcements and other mandatory disclosures (e.g. directors' dealings and notifications of voting rights), as well as all financial reports, are published in accordance with statutory regulations.
 In addition, United Internet provides extensive information on its corporate website (www.united-internet.de), where documents and information on Annual Shareholders' Meetings and other economically relevant facts can be found.